Deploy COS for robotics server in the cloud¶

 If successful the terminal will show the following message:

-Bootstrap complete, controller "rob-cos-controller" is now available in namespace "controller-rob-cos-controller"
+Bootstrap complete, controller "cos-robotics-controller" is now available in namespace "controller-cos-robotics-controller"

 sudo apt update && sudo apt install -y jq